tlacasse/Sequence-Divergence-Proof/README.md

 Requires the python modules in `setup.sh` and also `pdflatex`.

-`prove_diverge.py` is the command-line script to generate the proof.
+`prove_diverge.py` is the command-line script to generate the proofs.
 Example:

 > python prove_diverge.py 'n**2+3*n' 'n+5' --search nn --printsearch